java-scripts/tutorials/README.md

 > 2
 > 2
 ```
-This unpredictable behaviour is due to *Hoisting*.
+This unpredictable behavior is due to *Hoisting*.

 using literal notation
 ```javascript